Peppuz/pz_cv_effects/README.md

 ## Other Ideas
 Are you a creative or producer guy?
 And you don't have any idea of how this works but you got an idea?
 Spit it!

-Even if you might not code, you can open an issue here (button between "Code" & "Pull requests"), on this repository, so we can discuss on the details of your idea.
+Even if you might not code, you can open an issue here (click "Issues" button between "Code" & "Pull requests"), on this repository, so we can discuss on the details of your idea.
+Any language ammited.

 ## Contributors
 Here all the names of the creators